-Premium income for 2019 amounts to $\notin$ 34 million, which is $\notin$ 8 million lower compared to 2018.
-The insurance portfolio of Aegon Spaarkas is shrinking due to relatively high lapse rates and the lack of new production.
+Premium income for 2020 amounts to $\notin$ 29 million, which is $\notin$ 5 million lower compared to 2019.
+The insurance portfolio of Aegon Spaarkas is decreasing, due to the lack of new production as well as lapses.

 2 Commissions and expenses